flyingrobots/git-kv/docs/tasks/US-G10-Stargate-Replica-Synchronization.md

 ## 2. Acceptance Criteria

-- Passive Stargate instances periodically execute `git fetch --mirror <leader_remote>`.
+- Passive Stargate instances execute `git fetch --mirror <leader_remote>` every 30 seconds.
 - The `leader_remote` is configured to point to the active Stargate instance.
+- **Synchronization SLOs:**
+  - Soft SLO: Median lag (passive behind leader) must be <= 30 seconds.
+  - Hard SLO: 99th percentile lag must be <= 2 minutes.
-- The synchronization process is robust and handles network interruptions.
+- The synchronization process is robust and handles network interruptions, with retries and exponential backoff.
-- The passive node's repository is always a mirror of the active node's repository, with minimal lag.
+- The passive node's repository is always a mirror of the active node's repository, adhering to the defined lag SLOs.

 ## 3. Test Plan